Please note that Tapas no longer supports Internet Explorer.

 “I believe I was quite clear that I would not be participating in this farce.
 If your pet apothecary was not up to the task, I will not be your new pawn.”
 She finally pushed away from the wall and turned her back on the woman, signaling that she felt the conversation was over.

 “Enough!”
-Rosaline interrupted her, unable to hide her frustration.
-Seeing how pleased her outburst made the woman, she took a moment to breathe deeply, then forced her expression into an indifferent mask.
-“The Marquess’s wife has long reminded me that nothing in the Castle belongs to me, so calling him that now only makes you an even bigger hypocrite.
+Rosaline interrupted.
+Seeing how pleased her outburst made the woman, she took a moment to breathe deeply, tucking her deep disgust away.
+“The Marquis’s wife has long reminded me that nothing in the Castle belongs to me, so calling him that now only makes you an even bigger hypocrite.
 What exactly is it you wish for me to do?”

 A triumphant smile spread across the woman’s face at her capitulation.
 “That’s better.
 I need you to find out what might have gone wrong and make a better version of the original mixture.
-This time, I want nothing to go wrong.”
+This time, nothing must go wrong.”

-“The other apothecary had us dissolve the mixture in alcohol and paint the inside of his wineglass.
-The wine we used was an excellent vintage, and the Marquess’s glass was poured from the same bottle with no ill effects.”
+“The other apothecary had us dissolve the mixture in alcohol and paint the inside of his wineglass.”
 She chuckled, so pleased that she forgot to maintain her earlier caution discussing the matter.
-She placed a small linen pouch in Rosaline’s waiting hand.
+Having come prepared, she placed a small linen pouch in Rosaline’s waiting hand.
 “Once my daughter has become mistress of the Keep, I’ll be sure to discuss your own situation with my husband.”
 Selena chuckled, then, after a last glance, she swept down the hallway.
 “Come, Hilda.”
 She said to the maid who had just staggered to her feet.

-Rosaline snorted at the blatant disregard for the servant who had been so fiercely defending her mistress just a few minutes ago.
+Rosaline snorted at the blatant disregard for the servant.
 No reason for that woman to remember her name.
 After what she had overheard, this one will be gone by the end of the day.

 She reentered the stillroom, closing the door firmly behind herself and walking straight back to the cabinet.